Who are DREAM Fellows?

 • Included: Transportation, housing, cultural excursions, workshops

-• Please note that the Fellowship fee does not include airfare, health insurance or Dominican Immigration fees, such as exit fees for stays over 30 days
+• Please note that the Fellowship fee does not include airfare, health insurance, or Dominican Immigration fees, such as exit fees for stays over 30 days

 FAQs